PCSX2/pcsx2-net-www/content/blog/2021/q2-2021-progress-report/index.md

 {{< progress/github-link prNums="4496" title="PCAP, check size of read packet" authors="TheLastRar" >}}

-- In pcap, check size of read packet.
+- In PCAP, check size of read packet.
 If the size exceeds the buffer we are using, drop the packet.

 {{< progress/github-link prNums="4448" title="Always use binary mode for HDD file" authors="TheLastRar" >}}